KittenBot/learn-kittenbot/docs/sugar/Sugar Cube - RFID Module.md

 ## Programming

-`<br />`Program description: During startup, the program will display the card number if an RFID tag is detected, and you can use the Data Panel Button A to write data and Button B to view data.
+Program description: During startup, the program will display the card number if an RFID tag is detected, and you can use the Data Panel Button A to write data and Button B to view data.
-`<br />`

 ![blocksPng-1710573205592](https://learn.kittenbot.cn/2024md_pic/blocksPng-1710573205592.png)